 Nephropathy

-Diabetic nephropathy is a really debilitating and miserable complication and leads to chronic renal failure rendering a diabetic patient to multiple dialyzes or a transplant which is costly and torturing.
+Diabetic nephropathy is a debilitating and miserable complication that leads to chronic renal failure, rendering a diabetic patient to multiple dialysis or a transplant, which is costly and torturous.

 Diabetic Neuropathy

-Diabetic foot leading to gangrenous foot and then amputation of all or parts of limbs is yet another misery due to chronic uncontrolled diabetes.
-It starts with numbness and tingling sensations progressing to loss of sensation, and then an injury causes invasion of bacteria which becomes hard to control in case of uncontrolled diabetes.
+Diabetic foot leading to gangrenous foot and then amputation of all or parts of limbs is yet another misery due to chronic, uncontrolled diabetes.
+It starts with numbness and tingling sensations, progressing to loss of sensation, and then an injury causes an invasion of bacteria, which becomes hard to control in cases of uncontrolled diabetes.
 This leads to gangrene and is an indication of amputation.

 Types of Diabetes Mellitus

-There are two main types of diabetes mellitus.
-Type I and type II diabetes mellitus have different etiology.
+There are two main types of diabetes mellitus: type I and type II diabetes mellitus, which have different etiologies.

 Type I Diabetes Mellitus

-Beta cells present in the pancreas secrete insulin which is responsible for glucose regulation.
-These beta cells fail to produce in sufficient numbers and so does the insulin.
-This results in raised blood glucose levels and then a series of events occur causing complications if one doesn’t improve his blood sugar levels.
+Beta cells present in the pancreas secrete insulin, which is responsible for glucose regulation.
+These beta cells fail to produce insulin in sufficient numbers, and neither does.
+This results in raised blood glucose levels, and then a series of events occur, causing complications if one doesn’t improve his blood sugar levels.

 Type II diabetes Mellitus

-Insulin resistance on the cellular level causes no glucose regulation despite of sufficient quantity of insulin present.
+Insulin resistance on the cellular level causes no glucose regulation, despite the sufficient quantity of insulin present.

 Diabetes information card in a diabetic’s wallet

 Diabetic patients may faint in public, not responding to any stimulus.
 People around them may not get a clue about what is happening to the person.
-Actually, sudden low blood glucose levels show such signs in a diabetic patient on anti-diabetic therapy.
+Sudden low blood glucose levels show such signs in a diabetic patient on anti-diabetic therapy.

 - It is advised that such people carry a card in their pockets where they are labeled as “Diabetic”.

-- The card has some instructions on what to do in case of fainting of the cardholder and when to call 911 for help.
+- The card has some instructions on what to do in case the cardholder faints and when to call 911 for help.

-- It tells that whenever you see a person in public going unconscious and he is not responding anyways, he probably has undergone hypoglycemia and needs an urgent source of glucose like juice.
+- It means that whenever you see a person in public going unconscious and not responding anyway, he probably has undergone hypoglycemia and needs an urgent source of glucose, like juice.

-- If a person doesn’t respond, must call for help.
+- If a person doesn’t respond, they must call for help.